 Pre-made kits offer a ready-to-use framework that's been tested for success.
 Here's what they typically include:

-Some kits even incorporate AI tools to create character profiles or distribute clues, adding a modern touch to the classic murder mystery format.
+Some kits incorporate digital tools to help with character profiles or clue distribution, adding a modern touch to the classic murder mystery format.

 If you'd rather craft your own story, focus on these key elements:

-• Create Strong Characters: Develop 6-8 characters with distinct motives and secrets.
+Create Strong Characters: Develop a cast of characters with distinct motives and secrets.
 Only one should be the murderer to keep the mystery alive.

-• Plan a Twisty Plot: Outline the sequence of events leading to the murder.
-Include at least three twists to keep guests guessing while ensuring the clues ultimately lead to one solution.
+Plan a Twisty Plot: Outline the sequence of events leading to the murder.
+Include several twists to keep guests guessing while ensuring the clues ultimately lead to one solution.

-"The storyline should unfold at a steady pace, with clues and plot twists revealed at strategic moments to maintain suspense and excitement" [1][6].
+A useful guiding principle for pacing is to let the storyline unfold gradually, with clues and plot twists revealed at strategic moments to maintain suspense and excitement throughout the evening.

 Once your storyline is ready, you can enhance the experience with immersive decor and props.